Air Conditioner Repair Checklist

 - Turn off the electrical current fully at the breaker or external lever.

 - Clear yard waste around the unit.
 Once you’ve gotten rid of bigger debris within a two-foot radius, you can use a soft brush or vacuum to slowly remove dirt from the condenser fins.
-Crooked fins can also affect capability, so you can attempt to correct them with a dinner knife.
+Crooked fins can also affect capability.

 - Use a hose nozzle to gingerly clean the fins from inside the system.
 Don’t get liquid on the fan motor.